Cloud-CNC/cura-wasm-definitions/README.md

 ```

 ## How it works
-When you call the [default-exported function](./src/index.ts) (`ResolveDefinition` in the above example), the function examines what printer definitions the requested definition depends on (eg: `ultimaker2` depends on `ultimaker` which depends on `fdmprinter` which depends on `fdmextruder`).
-The function then recurs upon those parent definitions.
+When you call the [default-exported function](./src/index.ts) (`ResolveDefinition` in the above example), the function examines what printer definitions the requested printer definition depends on (eg: `ultimaker2` depends on `ultimaker` which depends on `fdmprinter` which depends on `fdmextruder`).
+The function then recurs upon those parent printer definitions.
 There's also some logic for not resolving `fdmextruder` and `fdmprinter` definitions because these are bundled in Cura WASM itself (Because most printer definitions depend on them).
-Once it has walked the dependency hierarchy, the function squashes them together using [Lodash's merge function](https://lodash.com/docs#merge) and returns one combined definition.
+Once it has walked the dependency hierarchy, the function squashes them together using [Lodash's merge function](https://lodash.com/docs#merge).
+The function also performs a similar process on extruder definitions.
+Finally, the function combines both the extruder and printer definitions and returns one combined definition.

 ## What's the license?
 Cura WASM Definitions relies on Cura (The upstream for 3D printer definitions) which which uses LGPL3+ hence the LGPL3+ license requirement.
 With that said, the LGPL3+ license only applies to `tests/index.ts` and all files in the `src/definitions` directory (Excluding `src/definitions/index.ts`).
 All other files use the MIT license.

+## License Obligations

+### Upstream Modifications
+None - all definitions are used verbatim.

+### Source
+The source is located at [github.com/ultimaker/cura](https://github.com/ultimaker/cura).

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FCloud-CNC%2Fcura-wasm-definitions.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FCloud-CNC%2Fcura-wasm-definitions?ref=badge_large)